 Since its beginning in 1999, the Foundation has been systematically incorporating all Roy Lichtenstein studio records, dealer and auction records, and any other source materials to compile the comprehensive catalogue raisonné of the artist’s work.
 This catalogue will illustrate every confirmed work and publish, in chronological order, all known paintings, sculptures, drawings, prints, commissions and other artworks by Roy Lichtenstein.
 The artist produced approximately 5,000 works during his lifetime (not counting the full edition runs of prints or multiples).
 The earliest works date from c.
 1940 and the latest, 1997, plus a limited number of posthumous sculpture casts and prints.
 The catalogue raisonné will incorporate physical details, inscriptions and marks, and preparatory studies as well as provenance and new biographical, bibliographical and documentary information.
 Studio process and other contemporary photographs will provide additional documentation.
 The entire Roy Lichtenstein catalogue raisonné will be published online; a special print publication will follow.
 A first publicly accessible presentation of basic information can be found on our temporary catalogue website: www.imageduplicator.com.

 The Foundation has contracted distinguished art historians as independent researchers.
-They and the Foundation staff, centralized through the Foundation’s catalogue raisonné manager, Andrea C. Theil, continue to amass baseline information for all known Lichtenstein works.
+They and the Foundation staff, centralized through the Foundation’s catalogue raisonné director, Andrea C. Theil, continue to amass baseline information for all known Lichtenstein works.

 Jack Cowart, PhD